Last Updated on 23rd May 2026 by peppe8o

 sudo apt install apache2 -y

-Once installation is finished, you can check that Apache is working by using your web browser with a URL equal to “http://” followed by your Raspberry PI’s IP address.
-The following picture shows the expected result (192.168.1.18 is my RPI IP address):
+Once the installation is finished, you can check that Apache is working by using your web browser with your Raspberry PI’s IP address as the URL.
+The following picture shows the expected result (in my case, 192.168.1.14):

 Install PHP

-Also, Php is so spread that it is available from all package repositories.
-To proceed with its installation, use the following from the terminal:
+To proceed with the PHP installation, use the following from the terminal:

 sudo apt install php -y

-To check if the installation finished correctly, you can issue the following command from the terminal (with the result):
+To check if the installation finished correctly, you can use the php -v command from the terminal, and you will get something like the following:

 pi@raspberrypi:~ $ php -v